 You can now use the Zip Code Search tool to locate Zip Codes in your sales territory maps.
 Simply type [ctrl+f] to pull up the search box, then type in the zip you are searching for.
+You can also click on the “Find Zip Code” button on the home menu.
 The search tool will automatically zoom to the zip code you are searching for and center it on your screen.

-This is a very useful tool when you are confirming that zip codes have been properly assigned to the correct sales rep during you sales territory planning/realignment process.
+This is a very useful tool when you are confirming that zip codes have been properly assigned to the correct sales rep/sales territory during you sales territory planning/realignment process.

 Changing Default Settings

-In AlignMix you can easily change the default verbiage settings to match what your company uses in house.
+In AlignMix you can easily change the default settings to match what your company uses in house.
 If you don’t have sales territories but do have sales areas then you can make that change with a few clicks.
-You can also change what you call Sales Reps, Customers, and Districts.
+You can also change what you call sales reps, customers, districts, and regions.

 When you start a new project (File, New) you will be presented with a few set up windows where you can choose the base country and geography plus set up all the terms for the new file.
 By default AlignMix will be set to the USA, 5 digit zip codes.
 If you have purchased additional countries and shapes then you will be able to select them from the drop-down menu.
 To set the new shapes as default for future projects make sure to click the “Default” button in the bottom left of that window.
 As you click through the set up screens you will be able to change the terms for sales territories, sales reps, accounts/clients, and the hierarchy settings.
 By default you will have sales territories assigned to districts and districts assigned to regions.
 You can change all of these terms during this set up process and also set them as default settings for future projects.